Ramanpreet6262/My-Todos/README.md

-# ToDo-App-React-Native
+# My-Todos

-##  A simple todo app in React Native
+##  A Todo App UI implementation in React Native.

-using flexbox